1987–88 Chicago Bulls season: Aftermath

-Following the season, Oakley was traded to the New York Knicks, and Brown was left unprotected in the 1988 NBA expansion draft, where he was selected by the Charlotte Hornets expansion team, who then traded him to the Utah Jazz.
-The Bulls had the third best team defensive rating in the NBA.
+Following the season, Oakley was traded to the New York Knicks after three seasons with the Bulls, and Brown was left unprotected in the 1988 NBA expansion draft, where he was selected by the Charlotte Hornets expansion team, who then traded him to the Utah Jazz.
+The Bulls had the third-best team defensive rating in the NBA.

 NBA draft

 Note: This is not an extensive list; it only covers the first round, and notable post-first-round picks.